LassoSoft/LassoGuide/lasso_guide_source/operations/containers.rst

 .. method:: queue(...)

-   This method creates a queue object using the parameters passed to it as the elements of the queue.
+   Creates a queue object using the parameters passed to it as the elements of the queue.

 Using Queue Objects